Charles III of Spain: Spanish imperial legacy

-Biography
+By 1731, Elisabeth Farnese succeeded in securing for Charles the Duchy of Parma and Piacenza, following the death of her childless uncle Antonio Farnese.
+Soon after, Charles led Spanish military campaigns in Italy and, by 1735, was recognized as King of Naples and Sicily under the terms of the Treaty of Vienna (1738), thereby restoring a Bourbon presence in southern Italy.
+When his elder half-brother Ferdinand VI died without an heir in 1759, Charles inherited the Spanish crown as Charles III of Spain, abdicating the Neapolitan throne in favor of his third son, Ferdinand.
+His ascension marked the culmination of Elisabeth Farnese's dynastic ambitions and consolidated Bourbon power across the western Mediterranean.

 Early years

 The birth of Charles encouraged Prime Minister Alberoni to start laying out grand plans for Europe.
 In 1717 he ordered the Spanish invasion of Sardinia.
 In 1718, Alberoni also ordered the invasion of Sicily, which was also ruled by the House of Savoy.
 In the same year Charles's first sister, Infanta Mariana Victoria was born on 31 March.
 In reaction to the Quadruple Alliance of 1718, the Duke of Savoy then joined the Alliance and went to war with Spain.
 This war led to the dismissal of Alberoni by Philip in 1719.
 The Treaty of The Hague of 1720 included the recognition of Charles as heir to the Italian Duchies of Parma and Piacenza.

-Charles's half-brother, Infante Philip Peter, died on 29 December 1719, putting Charles third in line to the throne after Louis and Ferdinand.
+Charles's half-brother, Infante Philip Peter, died on 29 December 1719, putting Charles third in line to the throne after Luis and Ferdinand.
 He would retain his position behind these two until they died and he succeeded to the Spanish throne.
 His second full brother, Infante Philip of Spain, was born on 15 March 1720.

 Beginning in 1721, King Philip had been negotiating with the Duke of Orléans, the French regent, to arrange three Franco-Spanish marriages that could potentially ease tense relations.
-The young Louis XV of France would marry the three-year-old Infanta Mariana Victoria and thus she would become Queen of France; Charles's half brother Louis would marry the fourth surviving daughter of the regent, Louise Elisabeth.
-Charles himself would be engaged to Philippine Elisabeth who was the fifth surviving daughter of the Duke of Orléans.
+The young Louis XV of France would marry the three-year-old Infanta Mariana Victoria and thus she would become Queen of France; Charles's half-brother Louis would marry the fourth surviving daughter of the regent, Louise Élisabeth d'Orléans.
+Charles himself would be engaged to Philippine Élisabeth d'Orléans, who was the fifth surviving daughter of the Duke of Orléans.

 In 1726 Charles met Philippine Élisabeth for the first time; Elisabeth Farnese later wrote to the regent and his wife regarding their meeting:

 And to the duchesse d'Orléans she writes: